Board of Directors

 WJI and WJIA - Attorney Jacqueline Boynton has more than 30 years experience.
 Her practice concentrates on nonprofit corporate legal issues.
 Boynton is a community activist interested in progressive political organizing and women’s issues.

-WJI and WJIA – Timothy Burns is a partner at Perkins Coie LLP.
+WJI and WJIA – Tim Burns is a partner at the Madison law firm of Burns Bowen Bair, which he founded.
+Prior to that, he was a partner at Perkins Coie LLP.
 He is the former co-chair of the Insurance Coverage Litigation Committee of the American Bar Association.
-He has been involved in many professional organizations, and served on the American Constitution Society for Law and Policy Board of Directors.
+He has been involved in many professional organizations, and serves on the American Constitution Society for Law and Policy Board of Directors.

 WJI and WJIA – James Gramling is a retired Milwaukee Municipal Court judge long active in local and state justice issues.
 Before he was elected to the bench, he worked at the Legal Aid Society in Kansas City, MO, and then Milwaukee Legal Services (later Legal Action of Wisconsin).
 He has served as the president of the Wisconsin Access to Justice Commission and as a volunteer with the Center for Driver's License Recovery and Employability.